 - How can individuals and societies transcend the historical memory of ethnic conflict and injustice?

 - How can fragile peace agreements be implemented in communities torn apart by civil war?

-- What methods and strategies are used by mediators and negotiators at local and regional levels?
+- What research methods and practical strategies are used by mediators and negotiators at local and regional levels?

 - How can these be applied to international conflicts?

 Who is it for?